Ahmad-Haymour/Golden-Calculator/README.md

    1. 'javascript'
    --

-- It's project runs easly in any Website!
+- It's project runs easily in any Website!

 ## Screenshot: